When would we decide not to change your plan?

 We generally won’t change your funding if friends, family or other services can meet your needs.

-For example, if you ask for things we:
+For example, if you ask for things:

 If your plan is suspended